molteo-engineering-team/.github/profile/README.md

 Protected branches:

-- **Main**: Reflects what is on production for hosted projects or the last approved and stable version for other kind of projects
+- **main**: Reflects what is on production for hosted projects or the last approved and stable version for other kind of projects
-- **Beta**: Branch for internal testing before approving it for production
+- **beta**: Branch for internal testing before approving it for production
-- **Alpha**: If needed, an alpha branch can be created for early stage things that need to be tested
+- **alpha**: If needed, an alpha branch can be created for early stage things that need to be tested

 Development branches: